Functional-Bus-Description-Language/Specification/typst/fbdl/src/functionalities/bus.typ

 The `width` property defines the bus data width.
 ]

-The bus address width is not explicitly set, as it implies from the address space size required to pack all functionalities included in the main  bus description.
+The bus address width is not explicitly set, as it implies from the address space size required to pack all functionalities included in the bus description.